alexandreacm/weather-forecast/README.md

 ## 💻 Project
-Application to help you Weather Forecast of Your Region.
+Application to help you consult the Weather Forecast of Your Region.

 ## :hammer_and_wrench: Features